Richard Dawkins: God Hater

-Dawkins’s newest literary fiasco is called The God Delusion.
-A laudatory review by an unnamed author in a recent issue of The Economist (2006, 93-94), celebrates Dawkins as “an atheist, an evolutionary biologist, and an eloquent communicator about science.”
+One of Dawkins’s literary fiascoes was called The God Delusion.
+A laudatory review by an unnamed author in a recent issue of The Economist (2006, 93-94) celebrated Dawkins as “an atheist, an evolutionary biologist, and an eloquent communicator about science.”
 He is represented as one who has “finally marshaled a lifetime’s arguments against believing in God.”

 To get a feeling for the temperament of the celebrated professor, Dawkins depicts the non-existent God as “a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sado-masochistic, capriciously malevolent bully.”